 While the Sapphire Reserve signup bonus was reduced at the end of March 2017, the card still set’s the benchmark for travel rewards credit cards.
-It earns 3x points on travel and dining, comes with a complimentary Priority Pass Select membership that allows the cardholder, plus an unlimited number of guests, into the lounge, and has an industry-leading $300 annual travel credit.
-The Sapphire Reserve attracts a $450 annual fee.
+It gets an excellent return on travel and dining, comes with a complimentary Priority Pass Select membership that allows the cardholder, plus up to two guests, into the lounge, and has an industry-leading $300 annual travel credit.
+The Sapphire Reserve attracts a $550 annual fee.

 - Average: 776

 - Low: 683

 One of Chase’s no annual fee rewards credit cards.
-Earn a $150 bonus.
+Earn a $200 bonus.
 The Freedom Unlimited has quickly become a favorite of the rewards travel scene because of the ability to pair it with the Chase Sapphire Preferred® Card, the Sapphire Reserve, and the Ink Business Preferred® Credit Card and transfer points to Chase travel partners.

 - Average: 748